 A naturally occurring copper-binding tripeptide studied for skin remodeling, wound healing, collagen synthesis, and gene expression modulation across over 4,000 published studies.

-The compound functions as a biological signal that resets gene expression patterns toward a healthier state.
-Genome-wide studies have demonstrated that GHK-Cu modulates the expression of over 4,000 human genes, representing approximately 6% of the human genome [2].
+What makes GHK-Cu remarkable is that it acts like a master switch, resetting gene expression patterns toward a healthier state.
+Genome-wide analysis shows it influences over 4,000 human genes — roughly 6% of your entire genome [2].
 Key effects include upregulation of collagen synthesis genes (types I, III, and V), decorin, and other extracellular matrix proteins; suppression of inflammatory mediators including TGF-beta and TNF-alpha; increased expression of antioxidant enzymes (superoxide dismutase, glutathione peroxidase); promotion of angiogenesis through VEGF and FGF-2 modulation; and stimulation of stem cell differentiation in skin tissue.

-Research applications span dermatology (skin tightening, wrinkle reduction, scar remodeling), wound healing (diabetic ulcers, surgical incisions, burns), hair biology (thickening and follicle stimulation), and systemic anti-aging (organ protection, tissue regeneration).
+The research covers a lot of ground: skin tightening, wrinkle reduction, and scar remodeling in dermatology; healing diabetic ulcers, surgical wounds, and burns; thickening hair and stimulating follicles; and broader anti-aging applications like organ protection and tissue regeneration.
 The compound's copper delivery function is also important, as copper is an essential cofactor for lysyl oxidase (collagen crosslinking), superoxide dismutase (antioxidant defense), and cytochrome c oxidase (mitochondrial energy production).

 The most distinctive feature of GHK-Cu is its ability to reprogram gene expression across a vast number of pathways.
 Genome-wide analysis has identified over 4,000 genes affected, with the net effect being a shift toward youthful, regenerative patterns.
 Collagen synthesis genes (COL1A1, COL3A1) are upregulated, while collagen-degrading matrix metalloproteinases (MMP-2, MMP-9) are simultaneously downregulated.
 This dual action promotes net collagen accumulation in aging skin [1].